 Member: as established under s.5 (Membership) of Threads of Life By-law No.1 (Amended April 2007).

 Customer: any person, including a Member, donor, volunteer or business partner who uses the programs or services of Threads of Life.

 Providing Goods and Services to People with Disabilities

-Threads of Life is committed to excellence in serving all customers, including Members, donors, volunteers and business partners, including people with disabilities.
+Threads of Life is committed to excellence in serving all customers, including members, donors, volunteers and business partners, including people with disabilities.
 Threads of Life will provide its Family Support programs and services to persons with disabilities in a way that is consistent with the principles of independence, dignity, integration and equal opportunity.

 An assistive device is any device used by people with disabilities to help with daily living.
-Assistive devices include a range of products such as wheelchairs, walkers, white canes, oxygen tanks, electronic communication devices.
+Assistive devices include a range of products such as wheelchairs, walkers, white canes, oxygen tanks, and electronic communication devices.

 We will ensure that our staff are trained and familiar with various assistive devices that may be used by customers with disabilities while accessing our goods or services.

 A service animal is an animal that is being used because of a person’s disability and this is either readily apparent or is supported by a letter from a medical practitioner.